Coventry and Warwickshire Partnership Trust was formed in 2006 and became integrated with NHS Coventry in April 2011.

 Services are provided to a population of over one million people living in Coventry and Warwickshire and also a wider geographical area in some of our specialist services, we see on average around 5,000 patients every day.

-PLEASE NOTE that this vacancy will be closed as soon as sufficient applications are received.
-It is strongly advised that you complete and return your application form and online values assessment as soon as possible in order to avoid disappointment.
+PLEASE NOTE that this vacancy can be closed as soon as sufficient applications are received.
+It is strongly advised that you complete and return your application form and online values assessment before the closing date in order to avoid disappointment.
 Staff at risk within the Trust will be given priority.
+The link for the online assessment may be delivered to your Junk/Trash Inbox dependant on your email settings, please check if you have not received the link.

 Please check your NHS Jobs account regularly throughout the process of your application for any notifications from the Recruitment Team.
 Proof of Identification and any relevant qualifications will be checked at interview or during the recruitment process.